LylahL/startup/README.md

  ### Stores data in MongoDB
  ### Use MongoDB to store credentials
  - Stores users, saved and posted designs, and number of likes

+## WebSocket deliverable
+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+ ### Backend listens for WebSocket connection - done!
+ ### Frontend makes WebSocket connection - done!
+ ### Data sent over WebSocket connection - done!
+ ### WebSocket data displayed - User likes display in realtime.